“Personally, I’m always ready to learn— although I do not always like being taught.” −Winston Churchill, To the House of Commons, 4 Nov. 1952

 4.1.1 What is personalization?

-The termis being used with increased frequency by teachers in K-12 settings.
-It can easily be confused and conflated with terms like or learning, which have been around for a long time and have similar meanings.
+The term personalization is being used with increased frequency by teachers in K-12 settings.
+It can easily be confused and conflated with terms like differentiating or individualizing learning, which have been around for a long time and have similar meanings.
 In fact, the term personalization and the ideas that it encompasses continue to evolve.
 Table 4.1 shows some of the current definitions of “personalization” courtesy of the Office of Educational Technology, part of the U.S. Department of Education.

 In this chapter we use a definition of personalization that involves two core ideas:

 - Customization: Tailoring/customizing the learning experience to the individual student’s needs and interests.